-The new plant, one of the largest EB/SM plants in the world, will utilize Badger’s proprietary EBMax™1 technology integrated with Badger’s proprietary styrene technology.
-Basic engineering design work has begun and the plant is scheduled for mechanical completion and startup in 2018.
+The new plant, one of the largest EB/SM plants in China, will utilize Badger’s proprietary EBMax™ technology integrated with Badger’s styrene technology.
+Basic engineering design work has begun and the plant is scheduled for mechanical completion and startup in 2017.

 Styrene monomer, with a worldwide capacity of over 30 million metric tons per annum, is a precursor to the production of a variety of polymer derivatives, including polystyrene (PS), acrylonitrile butadiene styrene (ABS), and styrene butadiene rubber (SBR).
 Badger’s EBMax™ and styrene technologies have been licensed more than 30 and 50 times, respectively, for plants around the world.

 Badger Licensing LLC, headquartered in Boston, Massachusetts, is a venture of affiliates of Technip and ExxonMobil Chemical Company.
 Badger Licensing is principally engaged in marketing, licensing, and developing technologies for ethylbenzene, styrene monomer, cumene, and bisphenol A.

 Editor's Notes: Badger Licensing LLC is a joint venture between Badger Technology Holdings LLC (affiliate of Technip) and Alkylation Licensing LLC (affiliate of ExxonMobil Chemical Company).

 Download Press Release